farhansyed1/Computer-Security/README.md

 # README
+Labs for the course *DD2395 Computer Security* at KTH.

 In this repository, we have resources for the following:
 - [Lab O (buffer-overflow)](buffer-overflow): Develop buffer-overflow attacks targeting vulnerable applications.